← Back to Grammar

 Verbs that Change Meaning in the Preterite

 In Spanish, certain verbs often take on different meanings depending on whether they're used in the preterite or imperfect tense.
-This is one of the trickier aspects of Spanish grammar, but understanding these shifts is crucial for conveying the right meaning.
+Understanding these shifts is crucial for conveying the right meaning.

 The preterite focuses on completed actions with a definite beginning or end, while the imperfect describes ongoing states or habitual actions in the past.
 For certain verbs, this distinction often creates entirely different translations in English.